 For 24 hour mental health support, please contact Open Arms 1800 011 046.

 Could a simple computer task help ADF personnel adjust to civilian life?

-The SOAR (Stepping Out: Attention Reset) trial is now recruiting volunteers nationally.
+The SOAR (Stepping Out: Attention Reset) trial will be recruiting again soon.

 Are you a current full-time ADF member who is transitioning from service in the next twelve months?

 To see if you may be eligible to participate in the SOAR trial, please contact us on the links below:

 Phone: 1800 945 089

 Or to find out more use the button below.

 The SOAR trial is testing an attention training task to see whether it can help facilitate readjustment, and reduce or prevent mental health problems.
 Attention training is like a simple computer game- it involves looking at words on a screen and pressing a corresponding keyboard button.

 To be eligible for the SOAR trial, we require you to be…